-Figure 1 : The 8-Puzzle state space for a very simple example to find a route through them.
+Figure 1: The 8-Puzzle state space for a very simple example

+There are 362,880 different states that the puzzle can be in, and to find a solution the search has to find a route through them.
 From most positions of the search the number of edges (that's the blue lines) is two.
 That means that the number of nodes you have in each level of the search is 2^d where d is the depth.
-If the number of steps to solve a particular state is 18, then that a 262,144 nodes just at that level.
+If the number of steps to solve a particular state is 18, then that state is 18.